Rules, Regulations & Policies

 B. Red cards of all kind carry with them a one game suspension

-C. Teams with 5 or more yellow cards or 2 or more red cards will result in automatic review by a three person discipline committee.
-Findings will be communicated and can include, but are not limited to, loss of membership.
+C. Teams with 5 or more yellow cards or 2 or more red cards will be disqualified from participating in the End of Season Tournament.

 Section 4.
 Substitution